alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `plot combo key`: Targets next system on route on tap, plots to the thing in your clipboard via the galaxy map on hold.
 * `sc combo key`: Goes into SC on tap, executes the `cruise` command on hold.
-* `toggle headlook`: Triggers the keybind that turns ViewTracker on/off.

 Main benefit of using the jump/cruise commands instead of the buttons would be automatically retracting everything.